rocket-pool/RPIPs/RPIPs/RPIP-62.md

   - If the smoothing pool balance is not sufficient to cover the beacon reward bonus for all minipools (`total_reward_bonuses`):
     - Fully credit the adjusted smoothing pool rewards excluding `node_reward_bonus` to all nodes
     - Credit modified reward bonuses as `node_reward_bonus * (remaining_balance / total_reward_bonuses)`
--  [Reward Tree Spec v10](../assets/rpip-62/rewards-calculation-spec.md) SHALL be implemented and be used for ongoing reward tree calculations
 - [Reward Tree Spec v9](RPIP-52.md) or [Reward Tree Spec v8](RPIP-51.md) MAY be used for reward periods ending before [Reward Tree Spec v10](../assets/rpip-62/rewards-calculation-spec.md) is available; this SHOULD affect no more than one reward submission after the vote for this proposal ends

 ## Rationale
 ### Megapool Conversions